TrendingTechnology/saga/readme.md

 # **Nyx**

-> The programming language for the future, perhaps.
+> "The programming language for the future", perhaps; or _that's_ how everyone would call the next hottest programming language.

 With the best of object-oriented and functional paradigms, a big standard library, familiar syntax and powerful metaprogramming features at your disposal, Nyx offers an extensive suite of tools in one concise and expressive language where you can make _anything_ you imagine.